 Led by Manufacturing Change, an IOP Alliance member, the work on business models will result in:

-Open Catalogue of Business Models is planned to be published in fall 2023.
+The Open Catalogue of Business Models is available at https://localeconomies.org/

 A webinar series to present business models for makerspaces and makers.View Youtube playlist